alibalapour/Compact-SiT/README.md

 This repository contains the official PyTorch self-supervised pretraining, finetuning, and evaluation codes for SiT (Self-supervised image Transformer) with focus on HistoPathology images.
 Also, we changed BackBone of SiT (ViT) model with an compact visiont transformer.

-The training strategy is adopted from main [SiT Repository](https://github.com/Sara-Ahmed/SiT)
+This code of this repor is actually code of [SiT Repository](https://github.com/Sara-Ahmed/SiT) with some modifications.
+Some Features added and the backbone of this model is replaced with [CCT-14/7x2](https://github.com/SHI-Labs/Compact-Transformers) with modifications.

 > pip install --upgrade -r requirements.txt